Body Painting & Temporary Tattoos Airbrush

 An airbrush that meets your needs

-- Will you be focusing on facial art?
-If so, you will need a very fine needle size (0.15, 0.18 or 0.2mm) and an airbrush that performs exceptionally well with small details and adjusts to your movements quickly.
-Airbrushes with gravity fed paint are usually the best bet for this scenario as they are quick to react to your movements.
+• Will you be focusing on facial art?
+If so, you will need a very fine needle size (0.18, 0.2, or 0.3mm) and an airbrush that performs exceptionally well with small details and adjusts to your movements quickly.
+Airbrushes with gravity-fed paint are usually the best bet for this scenario as they are quick to react to your movements.
+Some top selections: Iwata HP-CR3, Harder & Steenbeck Evolution 2024, GSI Creos PS-270, NO-NAME NN-BD180.

-- If you will be focusing on more of the body art and not so much on the face, then you have some more flexibility with the needle size and could go up to 0.35, but keep in mind for fine detail work you will still need the smaller needle sizes.
+• If you will be focusing on more of the body art and less on the face, then you have more flexibility with needle size (up to 0.5mm), though fine-detail work still benefits from smaller tips.
+Siphon-feed airbrushes like Iwata HP-BCS or budget-friendly multi-airbrush sets like NN-BD816 can be great options.

 Paints that work well with the skin and do not contain irritants

-- Do NOT apply any paint across your body before testing a small amount first!
+• Do NOT apply any paint across your body before testing a small area first!